 - In hyperlipoproteinemia and rheumatoid arthritis

-- Rhombic and have negative/yellow birefringence in compensated polarized light.
+- Rhombic and have negative/yellow birefringence in the compensated polarized light.

 - Corticosteroids crystals

 - Seen in patients treated with intra-articular injections of corticosteroids.